 There's one -- squirrelly little furball wondering what happened to his cosy earthen burrow.

 A friend of his, sitting all cuddly out in the sun in his little pen, waiting for raptor birds to scream down out of the sky and nowhere to go to escape except back into his concrete air-raid shelter.
-(Note to Kristin: Call them squirrels if you want to, but they still look like rats.)
+(Note to Kristin: Call them cute if you want to, but they still look like rats.)

 The Totesee at the Grimselpass, 19 August 2008